-Fankranti 1 of Shravana.2 Even by the shore the boat can't keep itself steady against the shock of the waves.
-And you actually want to cross such a Padma at such a time!'
-These words of the Dewanji frightened me so much that I could not put out."
-"Start," I said, and he immediately unfastened the boat and put up the sails.
-One sudden blast of wind drove the boat at once into the midst of the stream.
-Hundreds of boats were tied to the shore; all the men cried out with one voice, "Don't go now! don't go now!"
-Then my heart sank within me.
-What could I do?
-There was no returning.
+ted ?
+The storm has now abated a little, there is no knowing when it may burst upon us again.
+If we are going, let us start at once.'
+He said "The old Dewanji" said to me, ' What are you about, you fool of a boatman?
+In the first place dont you see this is the confluence of the Sarda, no signs of the opposite bank are to be seen anywhere; then again it is the last day (sankranti) of Sravana, even by the shore the boat can't keep itself steady against the shock of the waves.
+And you actually want to cross such a Padma at such a time I' These words of the Dewanii frightened me so much that I could not put out."
+"Start" I said, and he immediately unfastened the boat and put up the sails.
+One sudden blast of wind drove the boat at once into the middle of the stream.
+Hundreds of boats were tied to the shore, all the men cried out with one voice "Don't go now, don't go now."
+Then my heart sank within me What could I do,-there was no returning.
 The boat rushed onward with sails outspread.
 After going some distance I saw that wave upon wave had swollen up like a wall in front.
-The boat leapt forward to pierce through it, and I became thoroughly unnerved.
-At this juncture I saw not very far off a little dingi 8 that was coming from the opposite shore, like a mocha 4 petal tossed about by the wind and waves.
-Seeing how bold we were, the boatman cried out encouragingly, "No fear, go ahead!"
-Who was there to join with me in hearty unison, and buoy me up like this?
-Such was the nature of the response I wanted.
-But alas, who would give it me?
+The boa leapt forward to pierce through it, and I became thoroughly unnerved.
+At this juncture I saw not very far off a little dingi2 tha was coming from the opposite shore, like a mocha' leaf tossed about by winds and waves.
+Seeing how bold we were, the boatman cried out encouragingly "No fear, go ahead."
+Who was there to join with me in hearty unison and buoy me up like this?
+Such was the nature of the response I wanted But alas, who would give it me ?
+CHAPTER V.